Tuva Hansen: Bayern Munich (2023-present)

-FC Bayern Munich announced 1 December 2022 that they had signed Hansen.
-She will officially join the club 1 January 2023, when the transfer window opens.
+Bayern Munich announced 1 December 2022 that they had signed Hansen.
+She officially joined the club on 1 January 2023, after the transfer window opened.

 International career

 Hansen has played matches for several Norway youth national teams, including U15, U16, U17, U19, and U23, and also the Norway national team.

 She was called up to the national team for the first time in November 2016.
-She debuted when she was 19 years old, in a 0-3 loss against Spain in Algarve cup in March 2017.
+She debuted when she was 19 years old, in a 0-3 loss against Spain in the Algarve Cup in March 2017.
+Since April 2021 she has been called up regularly, including at the 2022 Algarve Cup.
+Hansen was part of the squad that was called up to the UEFA Women's Euro 2022.
+She played in all three group games until her team was knocked out.
+She scored her first international goal in a 1-0 win against Belgium in qualifying for the 2023 World Cup, which saw Norway qualify for the World Cup.

+On 19 June 2023, she was included in the 23-player Norwegian squad for the FIFA Women's World Cup 2023.

+On 16 June 2025, Hansen was called up to the Norway squad for the UEFA Women's Euro 2025.

 International goals

 Personal life

 Hansen has together with her dog, Vilja, gained much popularity on social media; among others they had over 65 million views on their TikTok profile in August 2021.
 As of 10 October 2021, they had 102,000 followers on Instagram and 900,000 on TikTok.
 Several of their videos have been seen by millions of people.

+In May 2025, Hansen confirmed that she is in a relationship with Fredrik Graham Hansen, the brother of international teammate Caroline Graham Hansen.

+In July 2025, she had a second operation for endometriosis.

 Hansen has studied to become an occupational therapist.

 Tuva Hansen is the daughter of the former footballer Hugo Hansen, and the younger sister of Cato Hansen and Hege Hansen, both of whom have also played in top leagues and national teams.
 Hege and Tuva have played one match together on the Norway national team.
 The first match Tuva played for the national team, was also the last match Hege played.